 Shuttling is a proposal for transporting electrons in semiconductor devices for scalable quantum computation [14].
-An early proposal involves the electron being shutled by a surface acoustic wave [28].
-Subsequent proposals have generally used arrays of quantum dots with tunable metal barrier gates to lower and raise the tunnelling rate between neighbouring dots, inducing a transfer of the electron through the dots sequentially [1, 29- 33].
+An early proposal involves the electron being shuttled by a surface acoustic wave [28].
+Subsequent proposals have generally used arrays of quantum dots with tunable metal barrier gates to lower and raise the tunneling rate between neighboring dots, inducing a transfer of the electron through the dots sequentially [1,29-33].

 For a fair comparison of the energetics, we assume the quantum dots and spacing between them for shuttling are the same as our state transfer protocol.
 The energetic cost of shuttling can therefore be considered the sequential loading and unloading of the quantum dots to coherently move the electrons along the chain.
-Although in practice this may be achieved with a separate barrier potential and raising and lowering the chemical potential of the quantum dots, in the best case, this would be energetically equivalent to freezing and unfreezing the tunnelling between adjacent quantum dots.
-The energetic cost of shuttling is therefore at least $E{\rm shuttling}^{(2)} = 2E_CN \approx 20N$ meV for the two-electron encoding, and $E{\rm shuttling}^{(1)} = E_CN \approx 13.5N$ meV for the single-electron encoding.
+Although in practice this may be achieved with a separate barrier potential and raising and lowering the chemical potential of the quantum dots, in the best case this would be energetically equivalent to freezing and unfreezing the tunneling between adjacent quantum dots.
+The energetic cost of shuttling is therefore at least $E{\text{shuttling}}^{(2)} = 2E_CN \approx 20N \text{ meV}$ for the two-electron encoding, and $E{\text{shuttling}}^{(1)} = E_CN \approx 13.5N \text{ meV}$ for the single-electron encoding.
+Figure 6 shows a comparison of the energetic cost of shuttling with our perfect state transfer protocol.